-- Removal of 12 existing off-street parking spaces directly outside the indoor recreation centre, to help discourage parking and traffic movement in Ward and Lilli Pilli Street; - Removal of 63 informal car park spaces located in the south-west corner of the park, adjacent to the Pre-School.
-Removal of this informal parking, will improve safety, and decrease conjestion issues within the park during peak periods. - Removal of the existing former bowling club car park (95 spaces). - Provision of 113 new off-street car parking spaces along the western boundary of the park.
+- Removal of 14 existing off-street parking spaces directly outside the indoor recreation centre, to help discourage parking and traffic movement in Ward and Lilli Pilli Street. - Removal of 63 informal car park spaces located in the south-west corner of the park, adjacent to the Pre-School.
+Removal of this informal parking, will improve safety, and decrease conjestion issues within the park during peak periods. - Removal of the existing former bowling club car park (115 spaces). - Provision of 120 new off-street car parking spaces along the western boundary of the park.
 This car park will effectively connect Mountain Street and Downing Street with a new through road, helping to improve traffic movement and easing congestion.
-The car park will be connected to a designated footpath/ circuit loop providing improved access to the park, pre-school and indoor recreation centre; - Provision of 9 on-street parking spaces on Grant Close, and 88 off-street car parking spaces in the eastern precinct of the park.
-This parking will be linked to improved footpaths, providing direct access to the park facilities and indoor recreation centre.
-The provision of a total of 96 spaces helps alleviate the parking and congestion issues highlighted in the Traffic Report, and make allowance for the predicted demand for 65 more spaces generated by a proposed expansion to the indoor recreation centre.
+The car park will be connected to a designated footpath/ circuit loop providing improved access to the park, pre-school and indoor recreation centre. - Provision of 81 off-street car parking spaces off Grant Close.
+This parking will be linked to new pedestrian footpaths, providing direct access to the park facilities and indoor recreation centre.
+The provision of these spaces helps alleviate the parking and congestion issues highlighted in the Traffic Report, and makes allowance for the predicted demand for 65 more spaces generated by a proposed expansion to the indoor recreation centre.